Acsigen/sysadmin-playground/Containers/Kubernetes.md

 In Kubernetes, the Pod storage maps the storage defined at the container level to any type of storage (local or cloud).

-You can use a Pod Volume or PVC (Persistent Volume Claim).
+### Persistent Volumes and Persistent Volume Claims (Static Storage)

+Persistent Volumes represents a storage resource that is available at the cluster level and it is provisioned by the administrator.

-Pod Volumes are used to allocate storage that outlives a container and stays available during Pod lifetime and it can be directly bound to a specific storage type (e.g. storage on the node like you bind storage on the Docker host).
+Persistent Volumes are used to allocate storage that outlives a container and stays available during Pod lifetime and it can be directly bound to a specific storage type (e.g. storage on the node like you bind storage on the Docker host).

+Persistent Volme Claim is a one-to-one mapping to a persistent volume.
+One or mroe pods can use a PVC and they can be consumed by any of the containers withn the pod.

 With PVC, you request a bind access to a persistent volume.
 If there is not an exact match of specifications, the PVC will request a Storage Class which will create the Persistent Volume on demand according to your needs.

-### Volume Types

-There are multiple types of Pod Volumes (`pod.spec.volumes`):
+There are multiple types of Persistent Volumes accesible though plugins provided by variuls cloud providers (`pod.spec.volumes`).
+For local deployments of K8S, we can use the following special types (these volume types will not work on multi-node clusters):

 - `emptyDir`: Temporary directory that will be created on the host
 - `hostPath`: Persistent directory that will be mapped to an existing directory on the host